-When two geniuses of haute horlogerie, Edouard Meylan (Moser & Cie, H.) is Maximilian Büsser (MB&F) come together to create a timepiece in collaboration, of course the result will be very special.
+When two geniuses of haute horlogerie, Edouard Meylan (H. Moser & Cie.) is Maximilian Büsser (MB&F) come together to create a collaborative timepiece, of course the result will be truly special.

 H. Moser & Cie. e MB&F they are two independent Swiss companies on a human scale, managed by two personalities animated by a great passion as well as long-time acquaintances, who appreciate and respect each other both personally and professionally.
 In fact, the two brands have been collaborating with Precision Engineering AG, a subsidiary of H. Moser & Cie, which, in particular, provides a MB&F its spirals.
 It is therefore not surprising that MB&F asked Edouard Meylan to participate as a "friend" of the brand in the creation of an example of performance art.
 Another aspect of this collaboration lies in its reciprocity.

 Maximilian Büsser tells: “When I called Edouard to tell him I wanted to collaborate on a creation, I mentioned that I really liked the smoked Moser dials, the double hairspring and the Concept series of watches.
 Edouard immediately told me that he would allow me to borrow these elements on condition that he could reinterpret one of my "machines".
 After the initial surprise, I thought about it.
 Being half Indian and half Swiss, I firmly believe that mixing DNA gives interesting results; so why not try the experiment in watchmaking?
 I therefore accepted and suggested the FlyingT model which is particularly dear to me ”.